ensemble-performance

 Understanding Your Ensemble’s Financial Needs

-- Instrument maintenance and repairs: Large brass instruments require regular cleaning, valve oil, slide grease, and occasional overhauls.
-Budget for at least one professional service per instrument per year.
+- Instrument maintenance and repairs: Large brass instruments demand regular cleaning, valve oil, slide grease, and periodic overhauls.
+Plan for at least one professional servicing per instrument annually, with a dedicated repair reserve for emergencies like dent removal or rotor replacements.

-- Venue rental fees: Rehearsal spaces with adequate acoustics for low brass and performance venues often require rental deposits and insurance deposits.
+- Venue rental fees: Rehearsal spaces with adequate acoustics for low brass and performance venues often require rental deposits, insurance deposits, and sometimes a percentage of ticket sales.

-- Marketing and promotion: Flyers, social media ads, website hosting, and program printing all add up.
+- Marketing and promotion: Flyers, social media advertising, website hosting, email marketing tools, and program printing all add up.
+A modest annual marketing budget of $500–$2,000 is typical for community ensembles.

-- Travel and accommodation: Touring for festival appearances or community performances may require vehicle rentals, fuel, and lodging.
+- Travel and accommodation: Touring for festival appearances or community performances may require vehicle rentals, fuel, lodging, per diem meals, and instrument transport cases.

-- Uniforms or dress code: Matching concert attire (tuxedos, dresses, bow ties) can be rented or purchased.
+- Uniforms or dress code: Matching concert attire—tuxedos, dresses, bow ties, or branded polo shirts—can be rented or purchased.
+A one-time investment of $100–$300 per member is realistic.

 Identifying these costs early allows the ensemble to prioritize spending and avoid surprises.
-It is wise to consult with other low brass ensembles or regional arts councils to benchmark typical expenses.
+Consult with other low brass ensembles or regional arts councils to benchmark typical expenses in your area.
+The National Endowment for the Arts provides useful data on average arts organization budgets that can serve as a reference point.

 Creating a Realistic Budget